 - Double-wall insulation keeps drinks cold for up to 24 hours; wide opening for cleaning and adding ice; cup holder-friendly base

-- BPA and phthalate-free; hand wash cup, dishwasher-safe lid; not for use with hot liquids
+- BPA, lead, and phthalate-free; hand wash cup, dishwasher-safe lid; not for use with hot liquids

 Please share these important reasons to stop buying water bottles with your friends and family.